Gardening with Soft Water and Hard Water

 Hard water contains calcium and magnesium carbonate salts.
 At home, it causes stains, spots, and build up on your sinks and fixtures.
 But in the right amount, hard water minerals can be good for your plants.
 Just be sure to check for any signs of stunted growth since very high levels of calcium and magnesium can hurt more diverse gardens.

 If you're growing acid-loving plants like Azaleas, Caladiums, and Begonias, you'll need to check the pH of your water.
 High alkalinity is common in hard water and may cause problems for plant growth.
 In this case, reverse osmosis water can offer more controllable watering.

 If your plants get plenty of rainwater, then occasional soft water won't hurt.
 But watering plants exclusively with soft water isn't recommended.
 Most water softeners use sodium chloride, which can cause a gradual build up of sodium in garden soil.
 This can cause plant growth problems.

 Instead of soft water, use hard water or reverse osmosis for watering plants.
-Your local Culligan Man can easily create a bypass for outdoor spigots, so you’ll only get soft water where you want it.
+Your local Culligan Water expert can easily create a bypass for outdoor spigots, so you'll only get soft water where you want it.

 Growing Plants with Reverse Osmosis Water

 A reverse osmosis filter greatly reduces contaminants.
 And it's a very popular choice for gardeners with plant diversity.
 The biggest benefit is creating clean, consistent water.
 So you can easily control the nutrients and fertilizers you add.
 Gardeners with bacteria, iron, and chlorine problems will appreciate the benefits of reverse osmosis water.
 It's like having rain water from your faucet.

 Plus, the pH of RO water can be easily changed.
 So plants with specific acid or alkaline requirements will benefit from the versatility of reverse osmosis.